BBC Elstree Centre: Film studio

 The Neptune Film Company opened the first studios in Borehamwood in 1914.
 It contained just a single 70 ft window-less stage (the first 'dark stage' in England), relying on electricity from a gas-powered generator for lighting.
 At the time, this was an innovation, as the majority of early films were shot in large glass-roof studios which relied on natural light.
 It was said that Borehamwood was chosen as it had a good London train service, but was far enough away to avoid the then-regular London pea soup fogs.
 At the time, Borehamwood was a small hamlet in the parish of Elstree, named after the larger village of Elstree, as was the railway station of Elstree, and so the studio's location was often referred to as "Elstree", rather than "Borehamwood".
 Production at Neptune Studios ceased during 1917, and the studios were sold to the Ideal Film Company, who used the site up until 1924.

 During 1928, the studios were sold to Ludwig Blattner, who connected them to the electricity mains and introduced a German system of sound recording.
 The Blattner Studios were leased to Joe Rock Productions during 1934, and two years later it purchased the site, renaming it "Rock Studios".
 Rock Productions built four new large stages, and began making films, including the drama film The Edge of the World (1937), directed by Michael Powell.

 The studios were owned by British National Films Company between 1939 and 1948, although during this period a large portion of the studio was taken over by the British government for war work.

-During 1953, the studios were bought by Douglas Fairbanks, Jr., mainly for television production, who renamed them "National Studios", although they were informally known as "Fairbanks Studios".
+During 1953, the studios were bought by Douglas Fairbanks Junior, mainly for television production, who renamed them "National Studios", although they were informally known as "Fairbanks Studios".
 Early productions included the Douglas Fairbanks Presents series (1953–1957), and a few episodes of Alfred Hitchcock Presents.